alamuk/animals-useState-basic/README.md

 --------------
 ## State system
 --------------
-if we want to update something/ change something after user doing something. we need to use the state system. we re-render the application when update is happened.
+if we want to update something/ change something after user does something. we need to use the state system. we re-render the application when update is happened.

 useState: start with two parameters.